-(c) that a Court’s judicial and administrative resources are used as efficiently as possible.
+(c) that the court’s judicial and administrative resources are used as efficiently as possible.

+[Regulation 5 amended: SL 2022/100 r.
+7.]

 6. Court may act on its own initiative

-(1) A Court may exercise its powers on the application of a party or on its own initiative unless these regulations or another written law provides otherwise.
+(1) The court may exercise its powers on the application of a party or on its own initiative unless these regulations or another written law provides otherwise.

-(2) A Court may make an order on its own initiative with or without —
+(2) The court may make an order on its own initiative with or without —

 (a) allowing the parties to make submissions; or